bmeviauac01/datadriven/docs/seminar/mssql/index.md

     and oi.StatusID=d.StatusID
     ```

     Let us make sure we understand the `update ... from` syntax.
 The behavior is as follows.
-We use this command when the some of the changes we want to make during the update requires data from another table.
+We use this command when some of the changes we want to make during the update require data from another table.
 The syntax is based on the usual `update ... set...` format extended with a `from` part, which follows the same syntax as a `select from`, including the `join` to gather information from other tables.
 This allows us to use the joined records and their content in the `set` statement (that is, a value from a joined record can be on the right side of an assignment).

     **Testing**